gnelsonpr6/nlp_subreddit/README.md

 # Overview
-In this project we pull our data from Reddit to use NLP/Sentiment analysis and Classification models on two separate subreddit columns.
+In this project we pull our data from two subreddits (Android and iPhone) to use NLP/Sentiment analysis and Classification models on these two separate subreddits.

 # Problem Statement
 A software company would like to develop a photo and video editing software for mobile phones, but can only produce it for one mobile phone operating system due to financial constraints.